patrickdowling/oCt4drv/README.md

 - I may add a proof-of-concept shim layer to be able to port existing apps (shims may also have been a better repo name ;))
 - Supporting and maintaining "all the apps" (which were written by multiple people) all in the same repo is a PITA and was never really scaleable.
 Similarly adding third-party or user apps becomes a mess of branches and merging.
 - If anything, it's probably easiest to port Hemispheres to the new codebase because it already has an "opinionated" API.
 This may be a good or bad thing :)
-- So there's really a bunch of work left to make this a "product".
+- So there's really a bunch of work left to make this into anything resembling a "product".

 If there is a plan here, it would be to keep the “core/framework” and the “apps” mostly separate.
 That might mean this repo would be added as a submodule somewhere, or that finally someone can make a configurable firmware builder (although with the amount of flash now, that might be moot).